jovankoledin/jovankoledin.github.io/index.md

-A place to expand on the things I am learning.
+A place to expand on the things I am learning about.
-Common topics might be: Engineering and Economics
+I am a Embedded Software Engineer working on Missile Defense Laser Systems who is currently pursuing a M.S. in Electrical and Computer Engineering at University of Washington.